-The Law Office of Roy W. Litherland is committed to providing effective elder law and Medi-Cal services to residents in the area.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law is committed to providing effective elder law and Medi-Cal services to residents in the area.
 Our California elder law team can provide the effective legal advice you need, and assist you with a broad range of elder law concerns.
 Medi-Cal planning plays a major role in our efforts, as it is among the most common methods used by seniors to enable them to obtain eligibility for the Medi-Cal assistance they need to cover nursing home expenses.
 Often, that eligibility can be obtained without spending down assets, enabling California residents to secure benefits while retaining at least some of their assets.

-You can learn more about the important elder law and Medi-Cal services that we provide by contacting the Law Office of Roy W. Litherland via this website or by phone at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+You can learn more about the important elder law and Medi-Cal services that we provide by contacting the Litherland, Kennedy & Associates, APC, Attorneys at Law via this website or by phone at (408) 356-9200 in Campbell.
 We’re eager to answer your questions, including:

 - How does elder law impact your life?